 The articles of association or shareholders' agreement can also govern how the company is controlled, such as what voting rights shareholders have and how directors take decisions.
 In private companies, the articles of association or a shareholders' agreement often include restrictions on share transfers aimed at preventing outside investors taking control.

 If company ownership is shared between shareholders who work in the business and passive investors, you may also want to consider issuing different classes of shares with different rights.
-For example, family businesses have sometimes issued non-voting shares to external investors.
+For example, family businesses sometimes issue non-voting shares to external investors.

 Minority shareholders and shareholders' rights